tqbf/rpn/README.md

-This RPN calculator is handed from friend to friend and from parent to child across the generations, like a treasured heirloom that also "produce all the valid IP header lengths".
+This RPN calculator is handed from friend to friend and from parent to child across the generations, like a treasured heirloom that can also "produce all the valid IP header lengths".

 From Danny's README: